ZacBlanco/zacblanco.github.io/education.md

 ---

-I am currently a PhD student studying under [Prof. Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) as a part of [WukLab](https://wuklab.io).
+I was a PhD student advised by [Prof. Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) at UC San Diego before deciding to leave with my MSc in Computer Science.
 My research interests span disaggregated computing, cloud, and serverless systems.
 Generally, I want to empower everyday developers to harness the cloud infrastructure with as little overhead as possible.

 ## Publications